Frequently Asked Questions

 Click here if you need to get a Desktop version for your computer.

-First check the fluid Pump to make sure that it is working and moving the fluid.
-If the pump is not working check the fuse on the electrical sub panel relay rack.
-If the fuse or the relay are not working correctly the pump will essentially not run, causing the fluid to not hold an even set point temperature.
-A couple of other occurrences could be a leak on the AC system or a failed heater.
+First check the fluid pump to confirm it is functioning and moving the fluid.
+If the pump is not working, check the fuse on the electrical sub panel relay rack.
+If the fuse or the relay are not working correctly, the pump will either not run at all, or will run intermittently.
+This disrupts the system’s ability to maintain a constant temperature through the normal heating/cooling controls in the fluid system.
+Other possible causes of incorrect or unstable temperatures at the Saturator temperature probe could be a leak on the AC system or a failed heater.

 Answer: